Before starting the manufacturing stage, here are some basic technical points.

 A tool that can help you make watch strap holes:

-On the short strand it is necessary to make a loop in order to pass the pin of the watch buckle.
-The width of the oblong hole is defined by the width of the pin.
-Its length is on average 1 cm .
+On the short end, a notch must be made to accommodate the watch buckle's prong.
+The width of the oblong hole is determined by the width of the prong.
+Its length is approximately 1 cm .

-There are usually 2 loops on the short strand .
-The first is blocked by a seam on each side (seam of the bracelet and seam at the buckle about 5 mm from the edge) , the second is free.
-It is essential to block one of the loops in the seam to prevent the mobile loop from escaping.
+There are usually two loops on the short end .
+The first is secured by stitching on each side (the bracelet stitching and the stitching at the loop, about 5 mm from the edge) , while the second is free.
+It is essential to secure one of the loops in the stitching to prevent the loose loop from coming off.

-The width of a loop is on average 5 mm, its length is equal to 4 times the total thickness of the leather added to 2 times the width.
+The width of a loop is on average 5 mm, its length is equal to 4 times the total thickness of the leather plus 2 times the width.

 ![]() |